China's top graft-buster targets 26 big state firms for inspection this year

 One key measure, expected within weeks, will focus on controlling company insiders and avoiding losses during reforms.

-Other firms targeted in the first round of inspections are China Power Investment Corp [CPWRI.UL], State Nuclear Power Technology Corp, China Huaneng Group [HUANP.UL], State Grid Corp of China, China Southern Power Grid Co.
+Other firms targeted in the first round of inspections are China Power Investment Corp, State Nuclear Power Technology Corp, China Huaneng Group, State Grid Corp of China, China Southern Power Grid Co.